-The disease triangle is a useful, time-tested conceptual model for disease.
+The disease triangle is a useful and flexible conceptual model for disease.
 It is taught in most introductory courses and commonly used conceptually by pathologists.
 Why?
 Because:

 - It emphasizes that disease is not just caused by a pathogen, but by the interaction of the environment, a pathogen, and a host (suscept) to produce disease.